Top 5 shore excursions from port of Livorno, Italy

 The biggest dilemma for cruise guests when booking shore excursions from the port of Livorno is whether to book a private day tour with an independent supplier or a cruise line excursion.

-Many choose to stick with the cruise line and its tour guide due to the distance of the port from the main Tuscan towns.
-The cruise ship will not wait for you if you are late back to the port.
+Many choose to stick with the cruise line and its tour guide due to the port’s distance from the main Tuscan towns.
+The cruise ship will not wait for you if you are late returning to the port.

 If, on the other hand, you choose to book independently of the cruise line, you are responsible for making sure your guide gets you back to the ship in time.
 However, this option allows you more flexibility in designing your tour.
 And you often have more time at each destination when traveling in a small, private group.

 Nowadays, some independent suppliers guarantee to get you back to the ship in time; otherwise, they offer to pay for your transport costs to the next port.
-Find out before you book what guarantees the company provides.
+Find out what guarantees the company provides before you book.

 Then, of course, there is the price.
 Cruise line excursions are expensive, and many cruise travelers think they get better value for money by booking private tours.
 We tend to agree.